AlexAutumns/AutumnsRedditAPI/README.md

 ## TO-DO list

-Stuff I need to develop or fix :P
+Stuff I need to develop or fix later :P

 -   remember to link repository in Notes.js
 -   make viewable comment section of a post and make it appear when user clicks comments button